sjparsons/gh-sprints-extension/README.md

 This extension is currently pending review in the Chrome Web Store, so for now you need to install it manually.

 1. Go to [Releases](https://github.com/sjparsons/gh-sprints-extension/releases), select the most recent release
-* Download the `gh-sprints-*.zip` file from assets and unzip somewhere on your computer
+2. Download the `gh-sprints-*.zip` file from assets and unzip somewhere on your computer
-* Open [chrome://extensions/](chrome://extensions/) and click `Load unpacked`
+3. Open Google Chrome and navigate to `Extensions`
+4. Enable `Developer mode`
-* Navigate to the folder you unzipped and select it
+5. Select `Load unpacked` and then in the window navigate to the folder you unzipped in step 2 and select it.

 To use the plugin, just navigate to a projects or issues page in GitHub or GitHub Enterprise.